 To decide on your canvas, think about whether or not you’ll be displaying this piece permanently.

-Now, if your kids are just doing this heart stamping as an activity, and not to make a display piece, they can stamp their hearts on a piece of light coloured card stock or a piece of white cardboard or even a panel of a cereal box.
-Those always make great canvases.
-You can paint it white first of course.
+Now, if your kids are just doing this heart stamping as an activity, and not to make a display piece, they can stamp their hearts on a piece of light coloured card stock.
+We actually did this on a paper bag as well, and framed it.

 However, if your child would like to hang his or her project on a wall or give it as a gift they’ll want to create masterpiece on something a little fancier.